Woden Valley Youth Choir – formed in 1969 and still going strong

 After 20 years, and hundreds of performances, it was Alpha’s turn to retire and, in 2017, musician and educator Kimberley Steele became Artistic Director – just the third person to take on the role in the choir’s nearly 50 year history.

 Kimberley brings a different approach to music education, heavily influenced by the Kodály method.
 Kodály is an approach to music education developed in Hungary during the mid-twentieth century by Zoltán Kodály.
 The choir is excited to see the direction Kimberley takes them and what amazing opportunities the future holds.

 During its long history, WVYC has built up an amazing list of achievements.
-They have appeared before the Queen and the Duke of Edinburgh, sung for Prime Ministers, performed with the Australian Opera, and at major concerts with international guest artists, recorded numerous CDs and undertaken six overseas tours including to South Korea in 2010.
+They have appeared before the Queen and the Duke of Edinburgh, sung for Prime Ministers, performed with the Australian Opera, and at major concerts with international guest artists, recorded numerous CDs and undertaken seven overseas tours including to South Korea in 2010.
 An especially memorable highlight was singing at the ceremony for the conferring of the Honorary Degree of Doctor of Laws on Nelson Mandela in 2000, where Dr Mandela thanked each chorister individually.